sendbird/sendbird-uikit-react/src/utils/typeHelpers/reducers/README.md

 In this project we recommend using minimal external dependencies, so we recommend using built in hooks like useState and useReducer

-If the component is simple, you can use useState, but if the component is complex, you can move to useReducer and move sideeffects into customHooks
+You can use useState if the component is simple, otherwise you can move to useReducer and move side effects into customHooks

 # RULES for this project(April 10 2023)